cullophid/barely-functional/README.md

 ```

 ### range :: Int -> Int -> [Int]
-returns a list of all integers between the two specified numbers.
+Returns a list of all integers between the two specified numbers.
 the last number is not included.

 ```js